Economy and Travel in Ontario Province

 Waterfront at Downtown Burlington

-Toronto and Burlington are set to host major venues during the 2015 Toronto Pan and Parapan (physically challenged) American Games.
+Toronto and Burlington hosted major venues during the 2015 Toronto Pan and Parapan (physically challenged) American Games, which were well attended.

 Some folks call the Pan American games the "Olympics between the Olympics."
 These are similar in structure to the Olympic and Paralympic games in that they are held every four years.
 However, they include only Western Hemisphere nations and specifically, teams from countries in North, South, And Central America.